Signiant/aws-config-rule-port-reaper/README.md

            signiant/aws-config-rule-port-reaper
 ```

-To enable deletes from security groups, set the variable REAPER_DO_DELETE:
+To enable deletes from security groups, set the variable REAPER_DO_DELETE to any value:

 ```bash
 docker run -e "AWS_CLI_PROFILE=dev" \